Document Currently Under Review

-- introduce the new staff member to their colleagues;
+- introduce the new staff member, apprentice/trainee or volunteer to colleagues;

-- advise them of any specific work and break times;
+- advise of any specific work and break times;

-- discuss the probation requirements and processes with the new staff member; and
+- discuss probation requirements and processes (if applicable); and

-The Local Induction will vary within each School and Portfolio, A checklist is available from the Human Resources website to ensure the most significant points of the Local Induction are covered.
+The Local Induction may vary within each School, Directorate or Portfolio.
+Supervisors must complete the Local Induction Checklist to ensure the most significant points of the Local Induction are covered.

-Any other matters may be discussed at this time and the new staff member given an opportunity to ask questions.
+Any other matters may be discussed at this time and the new staff member/casual/sessional/ apprentice/trainee or volunteer should be given an opportunity to ask questions.

-The completed Local Induction Checklist must be signed by the new staff member and their supervisor and forwarded to Human Resources with ten (10) days of commencement.
+The completed Local Induction Checklist must be signed by the new staff member/casual/sessional/ apprentice/trainee or volunteer and their supervisor and forwarded to Human Resources within ten (10) days of commencement.

-Following the completion of the Local Induction, the new staff member and their immediate supervisor will complete the Occupational Health and Safety Induction.
+Within in the first week of employment of a new staff member or apprentice/trainee or volunteer and their supervisor will complete the Occupational Health and Safety Induction.

 The supervisor will: